ISO Services questions

 - A greater range of intrusion detection signatures are reviewed with notifications sent to the security contact

-- Elevated responses to alerts – ISP staff are alerted immediately and will attempt to reach an administrator as soon as possible.
+- Elevated responses to alerts – ISO staff are alerted immediately and will attempt to reach an administrator as soon as possible.

-- Longer retention of network data for future analysis if a breach is confirmed -- this can help to confirm if a hacker was able to access the restricted data during the breach incident
+- Longer retention of network data for future analysis if a breach is confirmed -- this can help to confirm if an attacker was able to access the protected data during the breach incident

 A "vendor" or "3rd-party service provider" is an entity (e.g., a person or a company), separate from the University, that offers something for sale.
-The typical types of vendor services that require an ISP vendor security assessment are technologies used to store, process, and/or transport covered data on behalf of the University, such as:
+The typical types of vendor services that require an ISO vendor security assessment are technologies used to store, process, and/or transport protected data on behalf of the University, such as:

 - Software as a Service (SaaS) providers - companies that provide hosted application services (e.g., Google bmail)